washif1999/ToDo-List-React/README.md

-# ToDo List React Application
+# To Do List React Application

 This project was built on react. this application used to schedule task and set priority in our daily life